Clément Bonnand

-He was born on 20 May 1796 in Saint-Maurice-sur-Dargoire, France, he was ordained priest on 17 June 1821.
+He was born on 20 May 1796 in Saint-Maurice-sur-Dargoire, France, he was ordained a priest on 17 June 1821.
 He served for some time as an assistant in a parish of his own diocese.
 He joined the MEP Seminary on 14 November 1823.
 He left for the Malabar Mission on 4 February 1824 and served first at Phirangipuram in Andhra Pradesh.

 Consecration

 He was selected as Coadjutor by Bishop Louis-Charles-Auguste Hébert in 1831.
 He hesitated a long time before accepting this charge.

 He was consecrated on 8 November 1833 at Oulgaret in Our Lady of Victory Church.
 This odd place was chosen for his consecration because the diocese was hit by a heavy famine and it was feared that a lavish ceremony would result in the hatred of the starving people.
 Mgr.
 Hébert also advised not to inform about the consecration even to the priests of the vicarate.
 Anyhow, Mgr.
 Bonnand informed Fr.
 Surpiés.
 The ceremony was considered as a mean one by Bonnand himself, because he was given an old white mitre and Mgr.
 Hébert's cassock was adjusted to fit him.